denis-onder/first-pr/README.md

 * `npm run dev - Starts both the Node and React server at the same time.`

-* `npm run dev-sass - Does the same thing as the dev script, except this runs the node-sass compiler in watch mode as well.`
+* `npm run dev-sass - Does the same thing as the dev script, except that this script runs the node-sass compiler in watch mode as well.`

 ---